 Not too many years ago, it was almost impossible to find prices for non-consumer, B2B products on the web.
 Not any more.
 With the proliferation of marketplaces like Alibaba and Amazon, and with just about every distributor and most manufacturers providing product pricing information on their websites, there are mountains of tempting price data available.

 To mine those data mountains, there are currently dozens of state-of-the-art web scraping software tools on the market.
-So why not jump in with both feet?
-Let’s look at some pros and cons of competitor-based pricing, starting with the pros:
+So why not jump in to this pricing strategy with both feet?
+Let’s look at some pros and cons of competitor based pricing, starting with the pros:

 1. You can simplify your pricing approach

 If you’re not sure where to set your prices you can use competitor prices as a benchmark starting point.
 “I’m going to take the average of my competitors’ prices and multiply by 0.98 so I’m always 2% under the market.”
 You could apply price management logic to automatically adjust your prices as market prices change.
 Another advantage to think about is that you’ll be using a pricing strategy that just about all sales people will understand.

 If you’re a small fry and you’re harvesting prices from big fish competitors you can assume you’re prices will be reasonably close to the market.
 You’ll have much less risk of issuing a low-ball price that leaves money on the table.

 3. Your pricing will be as accurate as your competitors’ pricing